 Like Robert Lee Brewer’s April PAD Challenge, where poets are tasked with producing one draft of a poem every day, our main goal will be to produce one draft of a flash fiction piece every day in February.
 I'll be posting a prompt in the morning (Washington, D.C. time), and writers will draft a story in response.

 Some writers will choose to share those stories on the blog in the comments on each particular post; others keep their words to themselves.
 I won’t require comments on the blog to participate (I too suffer from first-draft jitters!), but it does make it more fun when people join in and share their work.
-Plus, I'll do my best to recognize my favorite stories of the month this year by using comments on the blog.

 Who Can Participate?